willpiam/elementary-cellular-automaton/ReadMe.md

 ## Improvements
 1. Some versions of the program are doing more computations than necessary as they are computing cells which are unaffected by the initial conditions.
 The current python implementation does not have the flaw.
 Because of this all other versions need to be updated to reflect the logic of the python implementation. (fixed versions include: Python, C++, TypeScript)

+2. Both haskell versions produce to much padding when given initial conditions of size three or larger